EYELID SURGERY IN BATON ROUGE, LA

 Eyelid surgery – also referred to as blepharoplasty – is a cosmetic procedure that repairs droopy eyelids.
 The surgeon aims to achieve a naturally refreshed and youthful appearance around the eyes by getting rid of excess skin, muscle, and/or fat above or below your eyelids.

-Good candidates for this cosmetic treatments are individuals who have:
+Good candidates for this cosmetic treatment are individuals who have:

 - Bags or puffy bulges below their eyes (due to excessive fatty deposits)